Year 5 (Class 12)

 • to value the opinions and contributions made by the children to school life and to foster individuality and independence.

-In our Literacy lessons, we are reading lots of different styles of poetry.
-We will be writing our own poems drawing ideas from the ones we have read.
+In our Literacy lessons, we are reading Varmints.
+We will be creating our own picture book drawing ideas from the ones we have read.
 We will be learning lots of new writing techniques and vocabulary and trying to include this in our writing.

-In Maths, we will be focusing on multiplication and division.
+In Maths, we will be focusing on fractions, decimals and percentages.
 We will be developing our problem solving and reasoning skills and consolidating our knowledge of times tables.

-Our topic this half term is Properties and changes of materials.
+Our topic this half term is Properties and changes of materials – child led investigations.
 It is a great topic where we explore the properties of different materials and how materials are selected for different uses based on their properties.
 There will be opportunities to work as groups during investigative and research work.

 In Class 11 we are lucky to have two large library areas filled with lots of books that we can share and enjoy.
 We have library monitors who look after the libraries and keep track of all of the books.
 We can sign books out of our class library and take them home to share with family and enjoy in their own time.